Astik83/Internshop_projects/s.md

   - **Check‑In / Check‑Out** buttons (US 06).
   - Gate pass section with **Print** button (US 05), countdown timer, and “Expired” indicator (US 11).
   - Option to send email notification upon check‑in (US 07).
-  - History of past visits (each with its own reason, dates, and duration).
+  - **Visit History** section listing all past visits (each with reason, entry/exit times, duration, and status at that time).

 ### 2.3 System Administrator UI
 - **Dashboard:**